 This post was originally published in January 2021 and has been updated with additional information.

-What is a gratin?
+What is a Gratin?

 A gratin or (French gratin) is a casserole of vegetables baked in a Bechamel (cream) sauce.
 'Gratin' refers to the crusty top that forms while baking, typically from cheese and/or bread crumbs added to the top of the casserole.

 - Easy to make - The sauce can be prepared while the cauliflower roasts.
 The preparation is minimal - cut the cauliflower into florets and shred the cheese.
-The other ingredients are likely already in your pantry or refrigerator.
+The other ingredients are likely already in your pantry or fridge.

-Ingredient notes
+Ingredient Notes

-Cauliflower - When buying cauliflower, look for white, firm heads with compact florets and fresh leaves.
+- Cauliflower - When buying cauliflower, look for white, firm heads with compact florets and fresh leaves.
 Avoid ones that have brown blemishes on the florets.

-Gruyère cheese - Gruyère is a popular cheese for gratins.
+- Gruyère cheese - Gruyère is a popular cheese for gratins.
 It melts well and has a wonderful nutty flavor.
 Gruyère can be found in the gourmet cheese section of most supermarkets.
 If you have trouble finding Gruyère, Swiss cheese can be used.

-Fontina cheese - Fontina is not traditional in gratins, but I love the creaminess it adds.
+- Fontina cheese - Fontina is not traditional in gratins, but I love the creaminess it adds.
 It melts beautifully and has a mild flavor.

-- Transfer the roasted cauliflower to a shallow baking dish.
+Step 5: Transfer the roasted cauliflower to a shallow baking dish.
 Pour the sauce over the cauliflower.
-Bake for 15-20 minutes until bubbly and golden around the edges.
-Serve warm.

-Tips
+Expert Tips

 - Use freshly shredded cheese for the best flavor and best melting quality.
 Pre-shredded cheese contains additives that prevent it from melting well.